-Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
+Foreign Languages 0-6 Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
 For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency.
 For all other foreign languages, the requirement is waived but no credit is earned by demonstrating an equivalent proficiency.
 Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
 English-speaking students who document or certify native or near-native proficiency in a language other than English are also exempt, without credit, from this requirement.

-A distribution requirement that may be satisfied by one of the above mentioned courses or by additional coursework.
+Global Citizenship and Multicultural Understanding0-3 A distribution requirement that may be satisfied by one of the above mentioned courses or by additional coursework.
 The following courses have been approved for this requirement: ANTH B102, ANTH B312, ANTH B317, ANTH B351, ANTH B352, ANTH B452, COMM B450, ENGL B270, ENGL B291, GEOG B121, GLST B301, GLST B398, HIST B109, HIST B115, HIST B116, NURS B330, RELG B203, SOCY B315 and SPAN B380.
-Non-equivalent transfer credits may be evaluated for approval on a case by case basis by the Director of General Education.
+Nonequivalent transfer credits may be evaluated for approval on a case by case basis by the Director of General Education.
 II.
-Program Requirements (each with a grade of "C" or higher) .
-28-30 CSCI B104 Computing in Matlab 3 CSCI B150 Introduction to Computational Science 3 CSCI B145 Java Programming and Algotithmic Design I and CSCI B146 Algorithm Design II 8 MATH B240 Calculus III 4 CSCI B280/MATH B280 Computational Mathematics -OR- MATH B230 and MATH B242 4-6 ENGL B462 Technical Writing 3 STAT B340 Intro to Probability and Statistics 3 Majors: nine hours of General Education requirements are accounted for in Program Requirements.

-All cognate electives must be approved by the student's advisor.
+Program Requirements (each with a grade of "C" or higher)28-30 CSCI B145 Java Programming and Algorithmic Design I and CSCI B146 Algorithm Design CSCI B280/MATH B280 Computational Mathematics Majors: nine hours of General Education requirements are accounted for in Program Requirements.
+III.
+Major Requirements (each with a grade of "C" or higher)......27 IV.
+Cognate course electives2 (each with a grade of "C" or higher)......12 All cognate electives must be approved by the student's advisor.